Dev-Classroom/flash-assignment-devflix/README.md

 For this assignment you'll just need your basic Figma skills.
 There's a video where we walk you through how to get things set up and create a 'presentation' that you'll use to share your work.
 First, check the brief below for some guidelines and goals.

 ## Brief
-Your client - DEVFLIX, a multinational development conglomerate that specializes in development parodies of famous movies - has asked you to redesign their logo.
+Your company - DEVFLIX, a multinational development conglomerate that specializes in development parodies of famous movies - has asked you to redesign their logo.
 DEVFLIX's legal team has cited some complaints from another major streaming service and has asked DEVFLIX to..."find a new look."

 The marketing team thinks the current logo is angry, passionate, and full of emotion.
 However, they're curious about a few different directions you - the design team - could take this.
 They'd like to see three mock-ups:
 - The first, they're calling __energetic__